 Investment property comprises a number of commercial properties that are leased to third parties.
 Each of the leases contains an initial non-cancellable period.
 Subsequent renewals are negotiated with the lessee, and no contingent rents are changed.
 For more information (including rental income and operating expenses incurred directly), please refer to note 6(m).

-As of December 31, 2023 and 2022, the investment property of the Group was not pledged as collateral or restricted.
+As of December 31, 2024 and 2023, the investment property of the Group was not pledged as collateral or restricted.

-(i) Other financial assets
+(j) Other financial assets